 Johnny Cash Boyhood Home

+Built in 1934, American country singer Johnny Cash and his entire family moved into this home in 1935.
 President Roosevelt's administration created the Dyess Colony in Mississippi as an experiment in American socialism.
 The New Deal relocation program in northeastern Arkansas brought many displaced farmers to the area as land and homes became available for no money down and affordable payments designed to help families who had lost their farms.
-Johnny Cash was three years old when his family moved here in 1935.
+Cash lived here until he graduated from high school in 1950.

 Backstory and Context

-This home now belongs to Arkansas State University which offers tours of the home which include the larger history of this community and its connection to the federal government.
+This home now belongs to Arkansas State University.
+It offers tours of the home which include the larger history of this community and its connection to the federal government.
+Inside the home, visitors can see the bedroom that Cash shared with his three brothers.
+The family also has a piano that is stored in the living room.
+It was added to the National Register of Historic Places in 2018.

 Historic Dyess Colony: Johnny Cash Boyhood Home.
 Arkansas The Natural State. n/a.
 Accessed undefined 2017, 10. https://www.arkansas.com/attractions/detail/historic-dyess-colony-johnny-cash-boyhood-home/93405.